Phase, phase, phase. Ahhh, what can I say about phase? We all love phase! Not.

-In my earlier years of recording I used to post mixes to home recording message boards with the hope of receiving positive feedback.
-These early recordings were done at home with a small interface I’d purchased, which came bundled with an early version of Cubase.
+In my earlier years of recording, I used to post mixes to home recording message boards with the hope of receiving positive feedback.
+I made these early recordings at home with a small interface I’d purchased, which came bundled with an early version of Cubase.
 After finally getting the hang of using a DAW and after a few unfinished demos, I eventually had a track ready to post for mix critiquing.
 The first reply I got back was, “drums sound phasey.”

 I’ll start by saying that asking for advice on a message board can be good and bad.
 Regardless, you must proceed with extreme caution.
 Posting my question did introduce the concept of phase to me, something that would have otherwise taken me longer to learn about.
-And the person was right, my recordings were out of phase.
+And that person was right.
+My recordings were out of phase.
 But you should still be careful.
-With every correct answer there are so many more wrong answers.
+With every correct answer, there are so many more wrong answers.

-Since starting Audio Hertz I’ve had wonderful interactions with a lot of people but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect point.
-Now this is okay, I understand it is just a by product of the internet and anonymity, however, it can do damage to your learning process if people are giving you bad information.
+Since starting Audio Hertz, I’ve had beautiful interactions with a lot of people, but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect points.
+Now, this is okay, I understand it is just a by product of the internet and anonymity, but it can do damage to your learning process if people are giving you the wrong information.

 I’ve seen terrible cases of this in real life scenarios as well.
 I had a friend that went to our local Guitar Center to buy a small interface.
 The Guitar Center employee talked him into purchasing a Presonus preamp, EQ and compressor by saying it would dramatically improve his sound.
-The salesman told him if he wanted to have a professional quality recording he needed to have this unit.
-What the hell is a compressor going to do for my friend who just moments before didn’t even know what one was?
-Nevertheless my friend bought it and couldn’t shut up about how it was the best thing he’s ever heard.
-The truth is he really didn’t know what the hell he was listening for.
+The salesman told him if he wanted to have a professional quality recording, he needed to have this unit.
+What the hell is a compressor going to do for my friend who, just moments before, didn’t even know what one was?
+Nevertheless, my friend bought it and couldn’t shut up about how it was the best thing he’s ever heard.
+The truth is he didn’t know what the hell he was listening for.
 And that, my friends, is how bad information gets spread around.

-First, we need to find out if your over heads are in phase with each other, then if everything else is in phase to the overheads, then if the individual elements are in phase with each other.
+First, we need to find out if you’re overheads are in phase with each other, then if everything else is in phase with the overheads, then if the individual elements are in phase with each other.

-The easiest way to tell if something is in phase or out of phase is if when you flip the polarity it should sound worse (when a phase relationship is worse you’ll hear less low end and smearing of frequencies).
-That means that the microphones have a good phase relationship and when you flip the polarity it puts turns that good relationship into a bad one.
+The easiest way to tell if something is in phase or out of phase is if when you flip the polarity, it should sound worse (when the phase relationship is worse, you’ll hear less low end and smearing of frequencies).
+That means that the microphones have a good phase relationship and when you flip the polarity, it puts turns that good relationship into a bad one.